Free Interval Timer

 Tips for effective use

-- Build in a short buffer interval (10–15 seconds) between stations for physical movement.
+- Use the rest duration as a short buffer between stations for physical movement.

 - Keep all work intervals the same length so rotations feel predictable to students.

-- Project the timer on the board so students can see both the current station name and the time left.
+- Project the timer on the board so students can see the current phase, round, and time left.

 Share to Google Classroom